September 18, 2025 (9mo ago) — last updated June 24, 2026 (14d ago)

 How do I know if I’m overthinking this?

 Overthinking feels like a hamster wheel—lots of energy, little progress.
 If research stops being productive and starts feeding anxiety, step away.
-Take a break, do a different task, and let your subconscious process it.
+Do a different task and let your subconscious process it.
+Set a firm deadline; deadlines short-circuit analysis paralysis.

 Can my life path change over time?